16 Nov 2017

 I have a pretty cool job.
 Last weekend, I got the opportunity to escape the dreary, grey weather of Sydney and soak up some sun in Bowen, Queensland to film green sea turtles.

-Having only been at WWF-Australia for a little over 4 months, it was my first field trip for work.
+Having only been at WWF-Australia for a little over four months, it was my first field trip for work.
 I was both anxious and excited to experience first-hand the conservation work that our organisation is doing, whilst exercising my content collection chops out in-the-field!

 Content production field kit flatlay